coogger/coogger/README.md

 - Vision
 - Mission
 - New features of coogger?
-- How I build a community using coogger?
+- How I build a dapp using coogger?
-- How I can set my community settings?
+- How I can set my dapp settings?
-- How can I share post any community which builds using coogger?
+- How can I share post any dapp which builds using coogger?
 - Roadmap

 ### What is coogger?